hendricksonen/flyawaygenome/README.md

 4. Repeat step 2 for further polishing.
 5. Repeat as necessary.

+## First Long-read Polishing Step

-First, on the Galaxy server, map the ONT reads used for genome assembly to the draft genome using minimap2 with the parameters
+First, on the Galaxy server, map eads.trimmed.wimp.farm.Ov.fq to the draft genome using minimap2 with the parameters

-     --ava-ont
+     --map-ont

+and set the output format to PAF.

+Name the output 'output1.minimap2'.

+On the Galaxy server, run Racon with the sequences file eads.trimmed.wimp.farm.Ov.fq, overlaps as 'output1.minimap2', and target sequences as the draft assembly.

+Set the parameters

+     --include-unpolished  --window-length 500 --quality-threshold 10.0 --error-threshold 0.3  --match 3 --mismatch -5 --gap -4

+Name the output polish1.racon

+## Second Long-read Polishing Step

+On the Galaxy server, map eads.trimmed.wimp.farm.Ov.fq to polish1.racon using minimap2 with the parameters

+     --map-ont

+and set the output format to PAF.

+Name the output 'output2.minimap2'.

+On the Galaxy server, run Racon with the sequences file eads.trimmed.wimp.farm.Ov.fq, overlaps as 'output2.minimap2', and target sequences as polish1.racon.

+Set the parameters

+     --include-unpolished  --window-length 500 --quality-threshold 10.0 --error-threshold 0.3  --match 3 --mismatch -5 --gap -4

+Name the output polish2.racon

+### Polish with Short Reads

+The first step will be trimming the raw Illumina reads.
+This will be performed on the HPC cluster using the following commands